rickysullivan/gitbook-mcp/README.md

 ## Overview

 The GitBook MCP server enables programmatic access to GitBook organizations, spaces, collections, and content through a standardized MCP interface.
-It provides 12 tools for content operations and 2 AI-powered prompts for documentation workflows.
+It provides 12 tools for content operations and 6 AI-powered prompts for documentation workflows.

 ## API Reference

 ### Tools

-The GitBook MCP server provides 12 tools organized into functional categories:
+The GitBook MCP server provides 12 tools organized into functional categories.
+Each tool includes behavioral hints:

+- 📖 **Read-only**: Tool only reads data and doesn't modify anything
+- 🔄 **Idempotent**: Tool can be called multiple times safely with the same result
+- 🌐 **Open-world**: Tool may return data not explicitly mentioned in its description

 #### Organization Discovery

-##### `list_organizations`
+##### List Organizations (`list_organizations`) 📖 🔄 🌐
 Lists all accessible GitBook organizations.

 **Parameters:** None